 What Is A Weather Radar And How Does It Work?

-Weather enthusiasts will be familiar with the different ways of collecting meteorological data but don't always realize the importance of using radar technology.
+Most readers will be familiar with the different ways of collecting meteorological data, but some don't always realize the importance of using radar technology.
 We take a closer look at the weather radar.

-A weather radar is an observational instrument, typically a pulse-Doppler radar, used in meteorology to identify and picture various types of precipitation, measure their magnitude, and track their movement.
+A weather radar is a meteorological instrument, typically a pulse-Doppler radar, used in meteorology to identify and picture various types of precipitation, measure their magnitude, and track their movement.
 It does so by sending out electromagnetic or microwaves and analyzing the returning echoes.

 Radar technology has been around for some time, with its origins dating back as far as 1886, when scientist Heinrich Hertz illustrated that radio signals could be reflected off objects.
 The name is an abbreviation for the term "Radio Detection And Ranging."